-University-managed classrooms touch-panel controls, data projectors, PCs, and laptop connectivity.
-Most of the classrooms also contain a digital document camera (located in the ceiling or in the desk), and some contain a SMART Board (an interactive whiteboard with a touch-sensitive display).
+University-managed classrooms are equipped with touch-panel controls, data projectors, PCs, and laptop connectivity.
+Many of the classrooms also contain a digital document camera (located in the ceiling or in the desk), and some contain a VCR and/or a SMART Board (an interactive whiteboard with a touch-sensitive display).
 Rooms that are slide-projector compatible are available; slide projectors may be checked out from individual departments or by calling The Teaching Center at (314) 935-6810.

 Training on Classroom Multimedia Systems

 The Teaching Center provides individual training for faculty and TAs on how to use the classroom multimedia systems.
 The Teaching Center will coordinate a time when the requesting instructor and the classroom are available.

 To schedule an appointment for training on the multimedia in classrooms, contact The Teaching Center by phone at (314) 935-6810, or by email.

 We encourage faculty to visit their classrooms before the semester starts and to take a few minutes to practice using the multimedia systems or other equipment.
 Although most of our classrooms are unoccupied 1 to 2 weeks before a semester begins, it is advisable to check with the Office of the University Registrar (OUR) to determine when your classroom is available (contact John Pingree at OUR by email, or by phone at (314) 935-4145).